Abtez/github-api/README.md

 ## Project Description

-This is a web aplication where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+This is a web aplication where users may enter a GitHub username into a form, submit it, and see profile information and descriptions of that person and their public repositories.

 *****